 Compass & Map

 Getting lost also tends to lead to potentially dying so it’s better not to get lost.
 Buy a map of the local area and bring a compass so you know which way to go.
+This is especially relevant for any solo camping checklist.

 Another piece of camping safety equipment for safety reasons.
 If a tree falls on you in the woods and no-one is around to hear you, do you make a sound?
 You do if you have a loud-as-shit whistle.